Hornbill-Docs/servicemanager-config/servicemanager-config/administration/hai.md

 ```

-The timeline of the request is filtered down with the following filters '["Authorization","Customer","Email","Escalate","Task","update"]' and can be updated [here](/servicemanager-config/administration/hai-request-summariser)
+The timeline of the request is filtered down with the following filters '["Authorization","Customer","Email","Escalate","update"]' and can be updated [here](/servicemanager-config/administration/hai-request-summariser)

 Each post in the timelines sends the following